capfish-yjy/Python/README.md

 # Python
-this is the repository for the python lessons of Data-gru
+this is the repository for the python lessons of Data-guru